 What are rapid drug detox programs?

-In a rapid drug detox program, a patient is administered the medicines that mimic the effects of the drug of abuse while they are sedated.
+In a rapid drug detox program, a patient is administered the medicines that mimics the effects of the drug of abuse while they are sedated.
 This ensures that the individual does not have to face the painful withdrawal symptoms and that the toxins are able to leave the body faster.

 Rapid detox is expensive and may be dangerous.
 In spite of the shortened duration of the drug detox treatment, experts feel that the risks far outweigh the benefits.